Working with TLS

 1. Clean up remaining DB files on node 1:

-snap stop microovn.central
+snap stop microovn.ovn-ovsdb-server-nb

 rm $DB_FILE